hippiehunter/dblbook/src/common/routines.md

 To invoke a local subroutine, we use the CALL statement.
 After returning from the call, the processing continues at the line immediately following the CALL statement.
 This provides a level of encapsulation and data sharing within a single routine or function.

-> TODO - add example and diagram to help understand RETURN vs XRETURN/FRETURN/MRETURN
+> TODO - add example and diagram to help understand RETURN vs XRETURN/FRETURN/MRETURN <!--What did you have in mind here?-->

 ### Functions